Skip to main content

 17. Do I need to include preliminary data in my NIH Director's Transformative Research Award application?

-No, but if provided, they will be evaluated.
+No. But if provided, they will be evaluated.
 Reviewers will focus on the challenge and approach to judge innovation, novelty, impact and technical merit.

 18. Should I include preliminary data if I have any?